-The Manager is entitled to the management fee described in Part 3 of this Prospectus.
+The Manager will be entitled to the management fee described in Part 4 of this Prospectus.

-The Management Agreement is terminable by either the Manager or the Company giving to the other not less than 12 months' written notice, such notice not to be given before the fourth anniversary of admission of the Ordinary Shares to trading on the London Stock Exchange's main market for listed of securities pursuant to the IPO.
+The Management Agreement is terminable by either the Manager or the Company giving to the other not less than 12 months' written notice, such notice not to be given before the fourth anniversary of Admission.